TheThirdOne/random-sorting/README.md

 Note: For these tests Chrome is *_Version as of final rendering_*; Firefox is  *_Version as of final rendering_*

-Note: for non-built in methods assume Chrome  *_Version as of final rendering_* was used, but it should not change any results as the javascript sorts should perform the same.
+Note: for non-built in methods assume Chrome  *_Version as of final rendering_* was used, but it should not change any results as the javascript sorts should perform identically.

 |   n   |     10     |     30     |     50     |     100     |     300     |
 |-------|------------|------------|------------|-------------|-------------|
 |Chrome |![Array.sort-10](images/Array.sort-10.png)|![Array.sort-30](images/Array.sort-30.png)|![Array.sort-50](images/Array.sort-50.png)|![Array.sort-100](images/Array.sort-100.png)|![Array.sort-300](images/Array.sort-300.png)|
 |Firefox|![FArray.sort-10](images/FArray.sort-10.png)|![FArray.sort-30](images/FArray.sort-30.png)|![FArray.sort-50](images/FArray.sort-50.png)|![FArray.sort-100](images/FArray.sort-100.png)|![FArray.sort-300](images/FArray.sort-300.png)|

-Note: Varying array lengths `n` are used shown because some of the features of the graph may be clearer at a lower resolution, and for Chrome spefically, `n=10` vs `n=30` are very different graphs.
+Note: Varying array lengths `n` are used shown because some of the features of the graph may be clearer at a lower resolution, and for Chrome specifically, `n=10` vs `n=30` are very different graphs.

 Based simply on these histograms, can you guess which algorithm Chrome is using?
 If you can, that is very impressive; if you can't, it should become more clear